Accumulated cyclone energy: History

 than simply to the maximum wind speed ($v_\max$).
 The HDP index is calculated by squaring the estimated maximum sustained wind speeds for tropical cyclones while at hurricane strength, that is, wind speeds of at least 64 knots (≥ 119 km/h; 74 mph).
 The squared windspeeds from six-hourly recorded intervals are then summed across an entire season.
 This scale was subsequently modified in 1999 by the United States National Oceanic and Atmospheric Administration (NOAA) to include not only hurricanes but also tropical storms, that is, all cyclones while windspeeds are at least 34 knots (≥ 63 km/h; 39 mph).
 Since the calculation was more broadly adjusted by NOAA, the index has been used in a number of different ways such as to compare individual storms, and by various agencies and researchers including the Australian Bureau of Meteorology and the India Meteorological Department.
 The purposes of the ACE index include to categorize how active tropical cyclone seasons were as well as to identify possible long-term trends in a certain area such as the Lesser Antilles.

 Calculation

-Accumulated cyclone energy is calculated by summing the squares of the estimated maximum sustained velocity of tropical cyclones when wind speeds are at least tropical storm strength (≥ 34 kn; 63 km/h; 39 mph) at recorded six-hour intervals.
+Accumulated cyclone energy is calculated by summing the squares of the estimated maximum sustained velocity of tropical and subtropical cyclones when wind speeds are at least tropical storm strength (≥ 34 kn; 63 km/h; 39 mph) at recorded six-hour intervals (00:00, 06:00, 12:00, and 18:00 UTC).
 The sums are usually divided by 10,000 to make them more manageable.
 One unit of ACE equals 10^{−4} kn^{2}, and for use as an index the unit is assumed.
 Thus: